cloudmesh-community/sp19-222-101/project-report/report.md

 return to the home page via another JavaScript button, where they can upload another email for classification.

-We created a Dockerfile that contains all the necessary files needed to host the server.
+We created a Dockerfile and a Makefile that contains all the necessary files and commands needed to host the server.
+This Dockerfile runs Ubuntu and runs commands to clone files from our Github to get the service running.
 Running the server in a container such as Docker is beneficial because installation will not interfere with the host system, and the container is easy to remove once installed.

 The following diagram @fig:classification-workflow shows the basic workflow of our server: